evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 There is only one roof for this model.
-The standard roof has a large panoramic roof extending from the front to the rear.
-This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
+The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
+This glass is tinted to protect against heat from the sun.

 {{< sitefiguresized thumb="models/aion/hyper_gt/hyper_gt_710_supercharged/exterior_1_st.jpg" title="Aion Hyper GT 710 Supercharged" width="1400" height="788"  >}}